JakubSepetowski/recipe-app/README.md

 - Searching for recipes
 - Marking recipes as favourite
 - Deleting recipes from favourites section
-- Saving recipes marked as favourite
+- Saving recipes marked as favourite (LocalStorage)
 - Rendering favourites by clicking on recipe in favorites section
+- Error handling
 - responsive design

 ## Source code